October 25, 2024

 This open-ended strike is the union’s unproductive bargaining tactic.
 The union has been slow-walking negotiations and creating theatrical disruptions, despite the strong proposals Kaiser Permanente has put on the table.
 We ask NUHW to engage productively at the bargaining table to reach an agreement.

 Across the board, Kaiser Permanente is a leader in pay and benefits.
 Our philosophy is to pay wages that are at or up to 10% above market.
 Today, our Southern California therapists make on average 18% more than their peers earn in other organizations.
 We are offering across the board wage increases that total an additional 18% increase in pay for therapists over the next four years.
-NUHW is asking for a 30% wage increase over three years, increasing therapist pay to nearly 40% above market.
+NUHW is asking for a 28% wage increase over 3 years, increasing therapist pay to nearly 40% above market.
 Our offer enhances the comprehensive benefits our mental health professionals enjoy — including health care coverage that costs virtually nothing with no deductibles and low co-pays, a generous retirement savings plan, and funds to cover medical costs after they retire.

 Amidst a mental health crisis, the union is proposing its members spend significantly less time with patients.
 A key issue in our negotiations with NUHW is the amount of time our therapists spend caring for patients.
-Currently our therapists have about 25% of their work time available for record keeping, planning, administrative tasks, and meetings.
+Currently, our therapists have about 25% of their work time available for record keeping, planning, administrative tasks, and meetings.
 NUHW is proposing that full-time therapists decrease time spent seeing patients and increase their time away from direct patient care by nearly 50% or at least 19 hours a week.
 This would reduce critically needed patient appointments by 15,000 every month.
 This is unacceptable for our patients.

 We remain open to continuing negotiations.
 We understand give and take.
 We are committed to negotiating in good faith until a deal is done.
 We ask the same of NUHW.